Aakashgautam41/Notes/React JS/Components in React.md

 ## ✅ How to Answer in Interview

-> ==“In React, stateless components are those that don’t manage internal state — they only rely on props and are mostly used for UI rendering.
+> “In React, stateless components are those that don’t manage internal state — they only rely on props and are mostly used for UI rendering.
 Stateful components, on the other hand, maintain and update their own state, making them suitable for dynamic and interactive features.
-For example, a `Greeting` component that just displays a name is stateless, while a `Counter` component that increments a number is stateful.”==
+For example, a `Greeting` component that just displays a name is stateless, while a `Counter` component that increments a number is stateful.”

 ---